craffael/lehrfempp/doc/doxygen/pages/quick_reference_bc.md

 [TOC]

 > [!caution]
-> The contents of this page is discussed in [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{sec:essbdc}.
+> The contents of this page is discussed in @lref_link{sec:essbdc}.
 Please read before using quick reference.

 ## Overview